 Don’t: Engage in negative talk about your body

-This point goes hand-in-hand with the one above.
-Never, under any circumstance, should you make negative comments about your body or anyone else’s.
 Your child hears and internalizes everything you say.
-If you talk about needing to lose weight or how you hate your body or how you “feel” fat, your child will mimic this attitude and it may damage their relationship with food and their body.
+If you talk about needing to lose weight, how you hate your body, or how you “feel” fat, your child will mimic this attitude, and it may do long-term damage their relationship with food and their body.

 Don’t: Label foods as “good” or “bad,” “healthy” or “unhealthy”